awsdocs/amazon-sns-developer-guide/doc_source/AccessPolicyLanguage_KeyConcepts.md

 ## Conditions and Keys<a name="conditions"></a>

 The *conditions* are any restrictions or details about the permission\.
 The condition is D in the statement "A has permission to do B to C where D applies\."
 The part of the policy that specifies the conditions can be the most detailed and complex of all the parts\.
 Typical conditions are related to:
-+ Date and time \(e\.g\., the request must arrive before a specific day\)
++ Date and time \(for example, the request must arrive before a specific day\)
-+ IP address \(e\.g\., the requester's IP address must be part of a particular CIDR range\)
++ IP address \(for example, the requester's IP address must be part of a particular CIDR range\)

 A *key* is the specific characteristic that is the basis for access restriction\.
 For example, the date and time of request\.

 You use both *conditions* and *keys* together to express the restriction\.
 The easiest way to understand how you actually implement a restriction is with an example: If you want to restrict access to before May 30, 2010, you use the condition called `DateLessThan`\.
 You use the key called `aws:CurrentTime` and set it to the value `2010-05-30T00:00:00Z`\.
 AWS defines the conditions and keys you can use\.
-The AWS service itself \(e\.g\., Amazon SQS or Amazon SNS\) might also define service\-specific keys\.
+The AWS service itself \(for example, Amazon SQS or Amazon SNS\) might also define service\-specific keys\.
 For more information, see [Special Information for Amazon SNS Policies](AccessPolicyLanguage_SpecialInfo.md)\.

 ## Requester<a name="requester"></a>